 |Malware/ad blocker included|

-Off the bat, PrivadoVPN offers a free plan, and while the paid plan prices are not the best, cheap VPN options, they are still far from the worst — VyprVPN charges twice the price on its monthly plan (read our VyprVPN review).
+Off the bat, PrivadoVPN offers a free plan, and while the paid plan prices are not the best, cheap VPN options, they are still far from the worst — VyprVPN charges two dollars more on its monthly plan (read our VyprVPN review).

 PrivadoVPN accepts payments through any of the standard payment methods: card, Paypal, and Bitcoin and other cryptocurrencies.

 PrivadoVPN provides three tiers of service.
 The first is its free plan that doesn’t cost a dime, but is restricted in some features.

 PrivadoVPN’s free plan comes with unlimited data, but there’s a catch.
 The first 10GB of data come with unlimited speeds, but once you’re over the limit, your speeds will slow down significantly.
 You can still connect to the servers and encrypt your connection, but the speeds won’t be enough for anything more than some light browsing.

 The free version allows only one VPN connection and restricts access to servers in nine countries out of the 45 total country server options.

 Let’s compare the free plan to the two best free VPN options: Windscribe and ProtonVPN.
 Windscribe offers 10GB of free data per month with unlimited simultaneous connections and 10 server country locations (read our Windscribe review).

 Meanwhile, ProtonVPN offers unlimited data on its free plan for one connection with access to three server country locations (read our ProtonVPN review).